 The recruitment channels are your destination for making or joining a team.
 There is #lf-team, for players like yourself who are looking for a team to join.
 Likewise, there is a channel for teams looking for players, and they just might be looking for you!
 Have a scroll through the channel to see if there is a team suited for your preferences.
 If not, use the template in a pinned message in #lf-team and show the community who you are!

-Warzone, the site you are on now, is the new ozfortress site!
 If you haven’t already, make an account by clicking the green Sign in with Steam button in the top right.
-All ozfortress tournaments are run through Warzone, so you will need to make an account if you intend to join a team and compete!
+All ozfortress tournaments are run through the ozfortress website, so you will need to make an account if you intend to join a team and compete!

 Scrims, also known as scrimmages and practice-clan wars (PCWs) are practice games played between two teams in order to improve.
-The results do not count toward any league total and thus can be used as a great way for teams to improve and master the game.
+The results do not count toward any league total and thus can be used as a great way for teams to try new things and hone their understanding of the game.
 Find scrims for your team in the #scrim channel in Discord!
 Typically scrims (and ozfortress official matches) are played between 8 - 10PM AEST/AEDT (Sydney/Melbourne time).

 Another way to practice is through PUGs (pick up games) and lobbies.
 These are hosted on community websites or through ozfortress servers!
 These are also a good way to make yourself known in the community and meet new people while practicing 6s.

 For more information about booking servers to play on and setting them up, visit Book a Server and Server Configs within the Help tab above!
 At the end of every game, a statistics page is generated at logs.tf and details kills, damage and more for each player!